Understanding Coronavirus and COVID-19

 Additionally, some authorities recommend that we stop shaking hands to prevent the spread of infectious disease.
 Since handshaking is not a universal cultural practice, and since it can add to the spread of disease, we recommend a friendly wave instead.
 If you cannot stop shaking hands without causing offence to others, we recommend that you wash your hands soon after.
 If you cannot do that, use hand sanitizer after shaking hands.

 Ordinary face masks may not be effective in preventing viruses from entering our lungs.
 That's because viruses are so small.
 Using an ordinary face mask may be like trying to stop a mosquito with a tennis racket or a chain link fence.
 Medical-grade face masks require training to be effective, and should be reserved for medical personnel treating infected persons, or in some cases those providing home care.
-Consult a medical provider.
+However, wearing a mask in an indoor space (outside your home) is recommended.
+It can slow the silent spread of coronavirus from people who may be infected but have no symptoms.
+It can also prevent you from touching your face when you're in a risky environment.
+Outdoors, when you're at least 6 feet (2 meters) from other people, according to Dr. Bob Rauner, you probably don't have to wear a face mask.

 What is Lincoln Literacy doing in response to the spread of COVID-19?